sgupta70/Spin-Copter---Pi-In-the-Sky/README.md

 ![chart](https://github.com/sgupta70/Spin-Copter---Pi-In-the-Sky/assets/71406905/a0c2fb72-0612-4a22-9b4a-1bafe99e7517)

 ##### Reflection/Things to change
-We need to change and label the graphh, because rather being near 130 meters, it should be closer to 30 meters above sea level.
-We also needed to lessns the amount of time between data collections so that we get a more accurate curve.
+We need to change and label the graph, because rather being near 130 meters, it should be closer to 30 meters above sea level.
+We also needed to lessen the amount of time between data collections so that we get a more accurate curve.

 #### Issues/Limits
-We were limited to the amount of time we had as well as the materials we had.
-When making the spin copter we wanted to make a pair of wings.
-However we ran into some difficulty because the pico was heaving and we needed to make a contraption to hold it so it wouldn't break.
-This added a lot of extra weight to the copter so the wings didn't work quite well.
+We were limited to the amount of time we had as well as the materials we had, we had trouble trying to find a good material for the wings and we ended up cutting and bending the plastic sheets.
+The wings worked in the beginning but then one time when we threw the copter up the 3D printed piece that was holding the pico broke and was totally cracked.
+We realized that the walls were way too thin and we thickened them up, however when we thickend them it added a lot of extra weight to the pico so the wings didn't work as well because the load was so heavy.
+We

 #### Reflection